Loading content

 1. Whilst substantial resources are initially required for training and validating NLP models, once established, data can be analysed rapidly.
 In the long term, investing in NLP is both efficient and effective for stakeholders seeking deeper insights into modern slavery and human trafficking, and its impact.

 2. Natural Language Processing is an effective tool for uncovering insights from textual data, such as survivors’ stories, and can identify the types of support needed by survivors of modern slavery.
 However, it may be less effective when analysing culturally specific language.
-Human involvement is crucial in supporting survivors by overseeing the insights derived by AI technology, determining the o what, and providing direct support.
+Human involvement is crucial in supporting survivors by overseeing the insights derived by AI technology, determining the 'so what', and providing direct support.

 3. Survivor needs identified using NLP are consistent with the needs identified by conventional methods.
 However, NLP enables this identification to be conducted at scale and in real-time.